bozsahin/ccglab-grammars/pftl/README.md

 1. cd to pftl directory
 2. $ ccglab
    then once in ccglab do
+2'. (load-grammar "pftl")
 3. (load "pftl.testsuite.lisp")
 4. (dribble "output")
 5. (pftl-ders)
 6. (dribble)

-Step 5 does all the derivations in the paper and the supplement, and saves them in the file 'output'.
+Step 5 does all the derivations, and saves them in the file 'output'.

 If you want you can check their LFs by
 7. (pftl-lfs)